anishchapagain/autogen-arxiv/README.md

 # AutoGen with Ollama (free LLMs)
 This project use multiple AI agents (multi-agent) working collectively to extract data from Arxiz.com and preparing a literature review type of MarkDown document.
-Final document is ready to be shared in blog and articles.
+Final document is ready to be shared in blog and articles that support markdown format.

-1. Researcher Agent
-- Collects raw data from arxiv
+1. Researcher Agent: Collects raw data from arxiv.
-2. Summarizer Agent
-- Summarizes the collected content based on prompt and returns the output.
+2. Summarizer Agent: Summarizes the collected content based on prompt and returns the output.

 Output is collected and shared found from ```Console```, ```team.run```, and ```team.run_stream```.